c-cube/logtk/README.md

 # LogTK

+**NOTE**: newer versions of Logtk now belong in the repository https://github.com/c-cube/zipperposition (and will be packaged on [opam](http://opam.ocaml.org/) from there on).

 Logic toolkit, designed primarily for first-order automated reasoning.
 It aims at providing basic types and algorithms (terms, unification, orderings, indexing, etc.) that can be factored out of several applications.